 What is Next Generation 9-1-1?
 Next Generation 9-1-1 (NG911) is a project launched by Canadian Radio-television and Telecommunications Commission (CRTC) in 2016 to modernize Canada's 9-1-1 system.

 What are the benefits of the NG911 program?
-NG911 will make it possible to provide additional details about emergency situations, leading to safer, faster, and more informed emergency responses.
+NG911 will make it possible to provide additional details about emergency situations to first responders, leading to safer, faster, and more informed emergency responses.
 Check https://crtc.gc.ca/eng/phone/911/gen.htm for more information.

 How does this change affect me?
-To support the NG911 program, the Provincial government and CRTC will charge levy fees to home phone subscribers.
+To support the NG911 program, some provincial governments are charging levy fees to phone subscribers.

 Which customers are affected by this change?
-All phone customers will benefit from NG911, however, the levy fees only apply in Alberta and Saskatchewan at this moment.
+All Shaw phone customers will benefit from NG911, however, the levy fees only apply in Saskatchewan at this moment.

 Is this a temporary, one-time, or recurring fee?
 This is a recurring monthly fee.

 When does the fee take effect?
 The fee went into effect starting January 1, 2022.
 The Government of Saskatchewan has decided to increase the fee as of early 2023.
 Shaw customers will see this fee increase starting May 1st, 2023.